General

 You may be eligible to register your arms if:

-Once your Letters Patent are completed, your arms are entered into the official Register of Arms, Badges, Flags, and Other Emblems of the Royal House of Georgia.
+Once your Letters Patent are completed, your arms are entered into the official Register of Arms of the Royal House of Georgia.
 The College maintains a digital and physical record for archival purposes.
+You may view a selection of recent grants and registrations here.

-Fees depend on the complexity of your request and are listed in our pricelist.
-The fees include the following items:
+Fees vary depending on your request and are listed in our pricelist.

 For a detailed quote, please contact the College.

 Only titles and honors conferred by the Royal House of Georgia may be referenced in the petitioner's Letters Patent.
-Similarly, only honors and decorations granted by the Royal House of Georgia may appear in the exemplification of arms.
+This includes membership in orders of chivalry and other medals.
+Similarly, only heraldic elements pertaining to honors and decorations granted by the Royal House of Georgia may be depicted in the exemplification (artwork) of arms.

 Grants of Arms